 The Office of the Provost is committed to the professional success and personal well-being of all faculty members.
 This webpage highlights well-being resources available to faculty.
 Review the Faculty Work/Life and Family Resources brochure for information on work/life-related policies, relocation resources, and family support programs and benefits.
 Northwestern has also collected Information and Support for Faculty and Staff as part of the University's return to campus to address feelings of anxiety and stress, among other questions and concerns.

 Consultation and Counseling

 - Employee Assistance Program: The Employee Assistance Program (EAP), a program for faculty and staff, provides a network of services, including free short-term counseling, to help address everyday life challenges in a confidential, professional, and supportive manner.
-Contact 855-547-1851 or Learn more.
+Contact 855-547-1851 or visit the HR website to learn more.

-- Faculty Well-being Conversations: Learn about resources and share strategies and experiences on topics related to wellness and on navigating challenges including parenting, eldercare and dealing with chronic illness.
+- Faculty Well-being Conversations: Learn about resources and share strategies and experiences with other faculty members on well-being and topics including parenting, eldercare and more.

 Time Management and Planning Workshops

 - The Provost Office offers a quarterly series of interactive time management workshops led by external experts.